JrSneed28/GradeAssist/README.md

 # GradeAssist

-> **⚠️ Project Status: INCOMPLETE**
+> **⚠️ Project Status: INCOMPLETE/NEVER WILL BE**
 >
-> GradeAssist is an active engineering prototype.
-Core grade math and the test harness are functional, but the Unity simulator, telemetry replay engine, and several planned features are still under development. **This project is not production-ready.** See the [Incomplete Areas](#incomplete-areas) section for details.
+> GradeAssist is an engineering prototype.
+Core grade math and the test harness are functional, but the Unity simulator, telemetry replay engine, and several planned features are still under development. **This project is not production-ready and probably will never be.** See the [Incomplete Areas](#incomplete-areas) section for details.

----

-GradeAssist is a **standalone excavator grade-assist engineering prototype** written in C# / .NET 8.
-It implements real-time grade plane math, a simulated assist controller, a telemetry replay engine, and a Unity simulator with a mock excavator rig and cab monitor.
-It has **no dependency on, and makes no modifications to, any game runtime**.

 ---